 Jim Willox was 1st elected a Converse County Commissioner in November of 2006 and has been active in the WCCA ever since.
-Jim served as Chairman of the WCCA Transportation Committee for the past 6 years.
+Jim served as Chairman of the WCCA Transportation Committee for 6 years before serving as WCCA Treasurer and Vice President.
 He is a 4th generation Converse County resident, having grown up on the family ranch south of Douglas.
 In 2001 the family sold the ranch and they “moved to town”.
-Jim and his wife Tione are licensed real estate agents and own and operate T&J Maxi Storage along with several rental properties in Douglas and Casper.
+Jim and his wife Tione own and operate T&J Maxi Storage along with several rental properties in Douglas and Casper.

 Jim graduated from the University of Wyoming in December 1989 with a degree in Agriculture Business.
 He has previously served as an officer of the Converse County Stockgrowers, Douglas Moose Lodge and the Douglas Board of Realtors.
+Jim is currently the Vice Chairman of the Wyoming Lottery Board.
 He was an active member of the Wyoming Republican Party serving in several positions, culminating as State Chairman from 2003 to 2005.

-Jim has been a WHSAA Basketball official for 15 years and was a USA wrestling official for 10 years.
+Jim is a WHSAA Basketball official and will be recognized for 20 years of officiating in 2021.
+He was also a USA wrestling official for 10 years.

-Jim and Tione have 2 sons, Bo who lives and works in Lander, and James who is a Sophomore at the University of Wyoming.
+Jim and Tione have 2 sons, Bo who lives and works in Lander, and James who is a nurse in North Carolina.